Aggregation Trees: Introduction

 \section{Introduction}

 Understanding the effects of a particular policy or \open treatment" is a key concern for researchers and policymakers.
-Traditionally, the assessment of the policy's actual effectiveness involves the identification and estimation of the Average Treatment Effect (ATE), a parameter that quantifies the average impact of the policy on the reference population \citep[see, e.g.,][]{angrist2009mostly, imbens2015causal}.
-However, while the ATE is straightforward to interpret, it lacks information regarding effect heterogeneity and therefore does not allow us to explore the distributional impacts of the policy, which hold significant importance for decision-making when the social welfare criterion representing the preferences of the policymakers is not \open utilitarian" \citep[][]{kitagawa2021equality}.
+Traditionally, the assessment of the policy's actual effectiveness involves the identification and estimation of the Average Treatment Effect (ATE), a parameter that quantifies the average impact of the policy on the reference population \parencite[see, e.g.,][]{angrist2009mostly, imbens2015causal}.
+However, while the ATE is straightforward to interpret, it lacks information regarding effect heterogeneity and therefore does not allow us to explore the distributional impacts of the policy, which hold significant importance for decision-making when the social welfare criterion representing the preferences of the policymakers is not \open utilitarian" \parencite[][]{kitagawa2021equality}.

 A common approach to tackle effect heterogeneity is to report the ATEs across different subgroups defined by observable covariates.
-These Group Average Treatment Effects (GATEs) enable us to explore heterogeneity while maintaining a certain level of interpretability and are widely employed in applied research.\footnote{\ For instance, \citet{chernozhukov2017generic} document that, among 189 randomized control trials published in top economic journals since 2006, $40\%$ report at least one subgroup analysis.} GATEs are particularly valuable when decision rules need to be applied or interpreted by humans, such as treatment guidelines for physicians \citep[see, e.g.,][]{athey2016recursive}.
-However, there could be many ways to form subgroups, and iteratively searching for subgroups with significantly estimated GATEs raises the possibility of $p$-hacking \citep[see, e.g.,][]{imbens2021statistical}.
-Moreover, while increasing the number of subgroups can help uncover more granular heterogeneity, groupings that are too fine may hinder interpretability.
+These Group Average Treatment Effects (GATEs) enable us to explore heterogeneity while maintaining a certain level of interpretability and are widely employed in applied research.\footnote{\ For instance, \textcite{chernozhukov2017generic} document that, among 189 randomized control trials published in top economic journals since 2006, $40\%$ report at least one subgroup analysis.} GATEs are particularly valuable when decision rules need to be applied or interpreted by humans, such as treatment guidelines for physicians \parencite[see, e.g.,][]{athey2016recursive}.
+However, two practical issues arise.
+First, there could be many ways to form subgroups, and when no natural choice exists, iteratively searching for subgroups with significantly estimated GATEs raises the possibility of $p$-hacking \parencite[see, e.g.,][]{imbens2021statistical}.\footnote{\ \textcolor{purple}{\ In some empirical applications, subgroup definitions are \open natural" because they are guided by domain knowledge or policy relevance.
+Examples include clinically meaningful age bands, and gender or ethnicity strata.}} Second, even when subgroup definitions are fixed, deciding how many groups to report remains nontrivial: more groups can reveal finer heterogeneity, but too many can undermine interpretability.